Skip to main content

 • Am I hoping to use these funds to pay for a stable and ongoing expense, such as rent or health and wellness activities, that require easy access to funds at a certain time each month?

-• Am I hoping to use some of the funds to save for a larger item and some to cover ongoing monthly expenses?
+• Am I wanting to use some of the funds to save for a larger item and some to cover ongoing monthly expenses?

 2. When will I need the money?